beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Digital data, computers, online accounts, etc.
  - Backup (make a copy) their computer data or storage media before making any changes to it.
  - ??

+#### Lost passwords, Data recovery
+If you are not technically or computer literate you may need help recovering data or account access etc.
+A local [Linux User Group](https://lug.org.uk/lugs/) may have members able to help you.

 ### Investing inheritance - financial
 If sufficient finance is left over, consider putting the money to use to earn interest, eg.: